 The outcomes of pupils will be monitored by the class teacher, subject lead and SLT through book scrutiny and pupil interviews.
 The PSHE lead also monitors the coverage of the PSHE lessons and ensures subsequent class teachers are aware of previous years' coverage.
 The PSHE lead ensures the staff are updated with relevant CPD by attending the LA's Emotional Health and well being network meetings.

 Interventions are in place for pupils who require additional support with their emotional health and well being.
-More information on how we support our pupils with this can be found here.
+Support is in place for individual pupils from Calderdale's Special Inclusion Service.

 Marking: